olebrussels/boavizta-ict-sust-tools-fork/doc/how-to-configure-widget.md

-## 2.Configure the display of fields
+## 2.Configure the display and edition of fields

 We need to configure how the widget displays and let the user edit the fields in a separate file.

 Edit ictst/widget/tools.fields-custom-properties.json

+>[!NOTE] The configuration of cards view (how content is displayed as cards insted of table is done separately.

 ### Multi valued vs mono valued inputs